plusserver/stackstorm-ha/README.md

 ```
 Don't forget running Helm upgrade to apply new changes.

-The only container, that will be replaced on upgrade, is `job-st2-register-content`.
+The only container that will be replaced on upgrade is `job-st2-register-content`.

 This container will update Packs & VirtualEnvironments in PersistentVolumes & register them and any given pack configs in StackStorm, without any impact on running executions.